Five additions that will help you create a doggie haven

 Even if you have a very well-trained dog, a fence is always a good idea.
 While your pooch may not wander away, there’s probably a good chance you’ll get some uninvited guests, including other dogs that might not be so friendly, and maybe even some wild animals.
 If you don’t want to fence your entire yard, a fenced-in dog run could do the trick.

-Most dogs love water, and you can enhance your yard by adding different feature such as a fountain, stream, or even a shallow pond.
+Most dogs love water, and you can enhance your yard by adding different features such as a fountain, stream, or even a shallow pond.
 Your dog will appreciate the opportunity to cool off on those very hot days.

 You may not realize it, but dogs can suffer the same things we can, including sunburn and heatstroke.
 This is why you should make sure your yard has some nice shady spots.
 If tall trees are lacking, there are other options, including shade cloths.
 A doghouse is also an excellent addition your dog will love.